To our English-speaking friends

 SEA feels the time is right to share a few photos and update you on some facts, and most of all to ask for your generous support.

-First meet Ankit, Simran, Anjali, and Anu, our latest “additions” in the SEA Home.
+First meet Ram Maya and Phool Maya, our latest “additions” in the SEA Home.

-Then meet Bikram, Sudip and Sanjay, who moved into the Home in July 2011.
+Bikram, Sudip and Sanjay moved into the Home in July 2011.

 These three children are former street children who have fled domestic violence and alcoholic parents.
 Today, they are model students.